These tips on health, safety and etiquette can help you make the most out of your visit to Cairo © Eric Valenne geostory / Shutterstock

 No visit to Cairo is complete without a trip to the Pyramids of Giza.
 The horse/camel guides who offer tours there know this and they may well try to trick you into paying more, leaving you out of pocket.
 Ask around for an idea of the average price, agree with the rider who puts you most at ease, and don’t pay until the ride has finished.
 Alternatively, take a sun hat and plenty of water and explore the site on foot.

-Most Egyptians believe their destiny is in God’s hands, not theirs.
-You will rarely find seat belts in cars and pedestrians are just another road vehicle.
+You will rarely find seat belts in cars and motorists are not especially mindful of pedestrians.
 Bring a cross-body bag or fanny pack to ensure that the safety of your valuables is entirely (and literally) in your hands, especially in crowded spots like Khan Al Khalili.

-You’d think Egyptians are raving hypochondriacs with the sheer abundance of pharmacies.
-True or not, Egyptians trust their local pharmacist, which is a good thing to know if you’re feeling under the weather and unsure whether to see a doctor.
-Pharmacists generally have a good level of English and can diagnose basic conditions as well as provide painkillers and other treatments.
+Egyptians trust their local pharmacists, which is a good thing to know if you’re feeling under the weather and unsure whether to see a doctor.
+Pharmacists generally speak English and can diagnose basic conditions as well as provide painkillers and other treatments.

 Pharmacies are usually indicated by the word “Pharmacy” in English along with a cross symbol, a crescent moon symbol, a cup with a snake coiled around it, or a mix of all three.